It's really adorable how in "Cody Goes to Camp", Zack really misses Cody, even though he hates to admit it.

 The Suite Life on Deck:

 Mom and Dad on Deck has London giving her late birthday gifts to Mr. Moesby after spending the day following him around counts.
 They're exactly what he wanted, and it comes after Mr. Moesby's crappy birthday the day before.
 Also doubles as Narm Charm because of the jokes and sappiness throughtout.

 From the same episode, there's Zack and Cody making up with their mom and dad for not being truthful with them, especially the part where the twins hug Carrie.
 Might double as Narm or Narm Charm too.

 "So You Think You Can Date" has a nice ending full of Narm Charm.
-The entire episode was about Baily and Cody trying to make each other jealous with their new dates for an upcoming dance.
-In the end, both of their dates end up pairing up with each other, leaving both Cody and Baily alone on the dance floor.
-At this point, a Genre Savvy viewer would expect it to just end with Cody and Baily getting back together, and indeed they do start to dance with each other.
+The entire episode was about Bailey and Cody trying to make each other jealous with their new dates for an upcoming dance.
+In the end, both of their dates end up pairing up with each other, leaving both Cody and Bailey alone on the dance floor.
+At this point, a Genre Savvy viewer would expect it to just end with Cody and Bailey getting back together, and indeed they do start to dance with each other.
 But as Woody notes, it's very awkward, and it's obvious that they're not getting back together.
 Cut to a Ship Tease (no pun intended) with Moseby and Tutweiler, who throughout the episode have been trying to secretly recreate their broken high school years with this dance.
 They now both understand why this dance was so important to each other and, as they dance slowly together, see themselves as they were when they were teenagers.